Helping Children Heal (VOCA)

 Overcoming the Effects of Sexual Abuse

 Child and Family Services' Helping Children Heal program, also known as VOCA (VOCA stands for Victims of Crime Act, the federal legislation that primarily funds the program), is designed to help children and their families heal from sexual abuse.
-Helping Children Heal/VOCA provides counseling and a wide variety of therapeutic activities to children, individual support, and community resource referrals to their parents.
-Through talking, art therapy, recreation, and peer group initiatives, Helping Children Heal/VOCA helps families on a number of levels, including:
+Through a variety of therapeutic activities, including individual and family counseling, art and recreation therapy, peer group initiatives, and family support, Helping Children Heal/VOCA helps families to: